K-PaaS/application-platform-guide-eng/architecture/application_platform/paasta_ap_min.md

 ## Purpose
 This document provides the Architecture of PaaS-TA Application Platform (AP) – min.
-<br>PaaS-TA Application Platform(AP)-min is a light version of Application Platform.
+<br>PaaS-TA Application Platform(AP) - min is a light version of Application Platform.
 <br><br>

 ## System Configuration Diagram